dnkent/academic-kickstart/content/post/dynamic_effects/index.md

 projects: []
 ---

+Download the paper {{% staticref "files/perm_changepoint.pdf" "newtab" %}}here{{% /staticref %}}.

-Across the social sciences scholars regularly pool effects over substantial periods of time, a practice that produces faulty inferences if the underlying data generating process is dy- namic.
-To help researchers better perform principled analyses of time-varying processes, we develop a two-stage procedure based upon statistical randomization techniques.
-Given panel data, we break the role of time through randomization and produce null distributions that reflect a time-invariant data generating process.
-These null distributions serve as a ref- erence point for the observed trends over time, enabling the quantification of time-varying effects and the detection of where changes in effects occur.
-Through a Monte Carlo simu- lation study, we find that our randomization technique outperforms cutting-edge software for Bayesian changepoint analysis.
-A particular benefit of our method is that, by estab- lishing the bounds for time-invariant effects before interacting with actual estimates over time, it is able to differentiate gradual changes from effects with a stable mean but high variance.
-We also demonstrate the method’s utility by applying it to a popular study on the relationship between alliance types and the initiation of militarized interstate disputes.
-The example illustrates how the technique can help researchers make inferences about where changes occur in dynamic relationships and ask important theoretical questions about the causes and consequences of such changes.
+Across the social sciences scholars regularly pool effects over substantial periods of time, a practice that produces faulty inferences if the underlying data generating process is dynamic.
+To help researchers better perform principled analyses of time-varying processes, we develop a two-stage procedure based upon techniques for permutation testing and statistical process monitoring.
+Given time series cross-sectional data, we break the role of time through permutation inference and produce a null distribution that reflects a time-invariant data generating process.
+The null distribution then serves as a stable reference point, enabling the detection of effect changepoints.
+In Monte Carlo simulations our randomization technique outperforms alternatives for changepoint analysis.
+A particular benefit of our method is that, by establishing the bounds for time-invariant effects before interacting with actual estimates, it is able to differentiate stochastic fluctuations from genuine changes.
+We demonstrate the method's utility by applying it to a popular study on the relationship between alliances and the initiation of militarized interstate disputes.
+The example illustrates how the technique can help researchers make inferences about where changes occur in dynamic relationships and ask important questions about such changes.